polika78/zendesk-coding-challenge/README.md

 * TicketRepo - As Tickets Repository it stores a data structure.
 And it provides methods to search
 * SearchService - This implements search logics for search requests
 * CommandHandler - As UI sends a command it creates a command and run it.
-* Commands - It calls search service to search results and displays results
+* Commands - It calls search service to search results and returns results to ui.
-* UI - It gets inputs and parses command string and args to send them to command handler
+* UI - It gets inputs and parses command string and args according to inputs to send them to command handler.
+And it displays command result.

 ![Design Diagram](./design-diagram.jpg)
 ## Data structure for repo